hynek/structlog/docs/examples.rst

    :language: python

 Since Twisted's logging system is a bit peculiar, structlog ships with an adapter (:class:`structlog.twisted.LogAdapter`) so it keeps behaving like you'd expect it to behave.

+Again, :func:`structlog.twisted.get_logger` is just a thin and simple convenience wrapper.

 Processors